 - Remove deceased animals from public areas

-DACC offers programs and services such as, pet licensing, low-cost vaccinations, microchipping, spay and neutering, pet adoptions, and disaster response.
+Additionally, DACC offers programs and services to residents, such as pet licensing, low-cost vaccinations, microchipping, spay and neutering, pet adoptions, and disaster response.
 Licensing is an important means of identification and can help to return lost pets to their owners quickly.